No-local-broadcasting theorem for non-signalling behaviours and assemblages: No-local-broadcasting of steerable assemblages

 \end{prop}

-This is the first property that is required to have a contradiction proof just as in \textbf{Theorem \ref{Thm.ImpossibilityBroadcastBoxes}}.
+The second key ingredient is that if $\RR'$ is a broadcast version of a steerable assemblage $\RR$, then its relative entropy of steering must be strictly greater than that of $\RR$.
+The proof of this result parallels \textbf{Proposition \ref{prop:EntropyDilatation}}, with the key distinction that, instead of relying on the chain rule, we employ Theorem 1 from Ref.~\cite{piani2009relative}.

-The other desired property is the following.
-If $\{\varrho_{a_0a_1|x_0x_1}\}$ is a broadcasting of ${\varrho_{a|x}}$, then the relative entropy steering of the former must be strictly greater than that of latter.
-The proof of this result follows in a similar way to \textbf{Proposition \ref{prop:EntropyDilatation}}.
-The main difference is that in place of the chain rule, we will use \textbf{Proposition 1} from \cite{piani2009relative}.
-More formally: \begin{restatable}{prop}{propDilationEntropyAssemblages} If $\{\varrho_{a_0a_1|x_0x_1}\}$ is a broadcasting of a steerable assemblage $\{\varrho_{a|x}\}$, then:
+More formally, we establish the following: \begin{restatable}{prop}{propDilationEntropyAssemblages} If $\RR'$ is a broadcast version of a steerable assemblage $\RR$, then: